zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

     [Description of the illustration OCIMenu.png](files/OCIMenu.txt)

 4. Click the name of the instance you created in the previous lab.
-5. You're taken to the instance page which displays detail about your instance.
+5. You're taken to the instance page which displays details about your instance.
 Notice the buttons for Performance Hub and Service Console.
 You'll need both in the upcoming steps.

     ![](img/atp_instance.png)